Trump holds press conference after profanity-laced post on Iran

 Stay up to date with our Politics newsletter, sent weekly.

+Trump spent several minutes describing the rescue mission, calling his decision to authorize the rescue as "risky" and "hard."

+"But in the U.S. military.
+We leave no American behind," he said.
+The president claimed Iran "got lucky" when they took out the U.S. fighter jet.

-President Trump is holding a press conference Monday afternoon, his first since the U.S. and Israel launched a war with Iran more than a month ago.
+CIA Director John Radcliffe, Defense Secretary Pete Hegseth and Joint Chiefs of Staff Chairman Gen. Dan Caine all recounted the rescue operation at the press conference — Trump's first since the U.S. and Israel launched a war with Iran more than a month ago.

-Monday's press conference comes days after Trump formally addressed the nation from the White House last week and said the conflict would end "shortly."
-He criticized other countries, though didn't name any specifically, and said it was up to others to reopen the Strait of Hormuz, the route through which 20% of the world's oil is transported.
+The news conference comes days after Trump formally addressed the nation from the White House last week and said the conflict would end "shortly."
+At that address, he criticized other countries, though didn't name any specifically, and said it was up to others to reopen the Strait of Hormuz, the route through which 20% of the world's oil is transported.

 Iran's closure of the strait during the war has led to a jump in gas prices globally, hitting around $4 per gallon last week in the U.S.